 The system calculates the ideal arrangement on the plate to achieve the least amount of residual material.
-Plates are utilised to the max.
+Plates are utilized to the max.
 Additionally, the program includes a clear warehouse management tool and left-over plates are automatically re-used and added back into stock.

 © Treppenbau Voß GmbH & Co.
 KG

-Plate Optimisation 2.0 in the Field
+Plate Optimization 2.0 in the Field

 Even though the module offers additional possibilities, which result in more diversity and flexibility, Mr. Groth estimates that the operation of the module is easier compared to the external software he was using previously.
 The entire stair building process is now conducted with only one software, the same one that controls the CNC machines in general, and all data is in one place.
 “Once we had set up all the predefinitions to fit our individual needs, the calculation only takes one click.
 The process is fast and easy,” Mr. Groth explains.

-The software does not only allow for the optimisation of same parts on one plate, but also lets users mix parts.
+The software does not only allow for the optimization of same parts on one plate, but also lets users mix parts.
 Furthermore, it is possible to determine, whether the grain is to be considered or not.

 Treppenbau Voß combines treads, handrails, stringers, risers, ceiling paneling, and posts on the plates.

 I can only recommend Compass Software.
 Personally, I have been working with the program for nearly 20 years.
 It is continuously being developed further and improved upon.
 The software’s scope is extremely wide when it comes to special cases, but it still covers all standard constructions for staircase building.
 I would say it is the best software in this field.
 The program is easy to understand and easy to use.

 Bastian Groth - Production Manager